 Whales have been operating since the early days of crypto.
 They bought coins when the values were down and did not spend them.
 Some whales own large proportions of coins, so the circulation of the currency is heavily affected.

-Some whales are criminal organizations.
-These whales gain crypto through illegal activities, like the silk road trading network, which offered illegal products and services for coins.
+Some whales are criminal organisations.
+These whales gain crypto through illegal activities, like the silk road trading network, which offers illegal products and services for coins.
 They also store their proceeds in wallets and are reluctant to use their coins regularly.

 Now, whales control the market by placing large buy or sell orders.
 A whale might want to purchase 20% of the total coins in circulation.
-This would increase a cryptocurrency’s market cap because there would be a large demand for coins, which increases the value of the coin.
+This would increase a cryptocurrency’s market cap because there would be a great demand for coins, increasing the coin’s value.

 It has the opposite effect when a whale sells 20% of its coins.
 It would push down the value of the coin.